api3dao/old-api3-docs/docs/airnode/v0.4/concepts/sponsor.md

 are some example reasons why one would want to have multiple `sponsorAddress` identities on-chain:

-- To keep separate `sponsor-wallets` for two separate use-cases for easier accounting.
+- To keep separate `sponsorWallets` for two separate use-cases for easier accounting.
 - To duplicate transaction queues for a single use-case and increase response throughput.